iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 > Where's the question of have you been vaccinated?
 Let's see the important info and show how PA is lagging behind.<br> :date: __2021-01-22 18:14:18__

-> Not info I need.
-Where are vaccination sites?
-What are age requirements?
-Who is now eligible?, etc.<br> :date: __2021-01-19 18:11:05__

 #### 1-star reviews